Madrid–Levante high-speed rail network: Albacete–Nudo de La Encina–Monforte del Cid–Alicante

 The 171.5 km section from Albacete to Alicante opened in June 2013.

 Monforte del Cid–Elche–Murcia–Cartagena

 The segment between the municipality of Monforte del Cid in Alicante and Murcia has a length of 67.1 km, of which 46.2 km are located in the province of Alicante and the remaining 15.5 km in Murcia.
 It is a new segment of double track in standard gauge, suitable for speeds up to 350 km/h.
-The 8.9 km long access section towards the new segment to Murcia had been in service since 2008, and was only used for Iberian gauge trains until the 1st February 2021, when the section linking Monforte del Cid, Elche and Orihuela - 48.4 km in total length - was inaugurated.
+The 8.9 km long access section towards the new segment to Murcia had been in service since 2008, and was only used for Iberian gauge trains until 1 February 2021, when the section linking Monforte del Cid, Elche and Orihuela - 48.4 km in total length - was inaugurated.
 The continuation of the line up to Murcia put in service on 20 December 2022.
 This section is fitted with three track rails, two of standard gauge and one of Iberian gauge.